 Heavy horses are catered for in the Business and Delivery classes, with divisions of classes often according to trade or to the type of heavy horse.
 Tradesman’s carts and vans, breaking in gigs, delivery wagons and drays are typically seen, being pulled by single horses as well as pairs and teams.

-The Show Driving Competitors Code of conduct, Show Driving Handbook and other useful downloads are available on the Publications page.
+The Show Driving Competitors Code of conduct, Show Driving Handbook and other useful downloads are available on the Members Resources page.